YaroslavDiachenko/FinDevSystem/README.md

 - hourly rate
 - status

 At the beginning of each month an employee receives on mail pdf [payslip](/documents/PayslipSample.pdf) containing  salary amount for previous month and listed events the employee took part in accordingly.
+Employee's salary is calculated based on hourly rate, time spent and events types.

 ![mail2](images/mail2.png)

-Additionally, each employee has access in the system to his data and income per any period.
-Employee's salary is calculated based on hourly rate, time spent and events types.
+Additionally, each employee has access in the system to his data and income per any period of time.

 > Note: Use the following date format: `yyyy-MM-dd`